Heat Diffusion Equation (2D)

 Alternating-Direction Implicit (ADI)

-In 2-D, the diffusive part of the heat equation (Equation 3) is discretized using the Alternating-Direction Implicit (ADI) method by splitting the time step into two fractional steps.
+In 2D, the heat diffusion equation (Equation (3)) is discretized using the Alternating-Direction Implicit (ADI) method by splitting the time step into two fractional steps.
 The resulting system for each half-step is:

 First half-step (implicit in $y$, explicit in $x$):